 How pop music artists make money?
 Why do they make so much money?
 First and foremost, it is important to note that celebrities such as Britney Spears and Lady Gaga are not only singers and recording artists.
 These high profile pop music artists are established brands that individually represent a multimillion business empire.

 In this article, we discuss the general revenue model applied in the music industry, specifically by breaking down the different sources of income of pop music artists.
-Note that some of the figures are estimates based on industry research.
+Take note that some of the figures are estimates based on industry research.

 Income from singles and albums